-This dip is like a deconstructed Ruben sandwich.
-Corned beef with tangy sauce, sauerkraut, Swiss cheese and crusty rye bread for dipping.
+This dip is like a deconstructed Reuben sandwich with corned beef, a tangy sauce, sauerkraut, Swiss cheese and crusty rye bread for dipping.
 Serve it with pickle slices!
-What respectable Deli serves a Reuben without a pickle?
+What respectable deli serves a Reuben without a pickle?

 One of the things I love about Heinen’s is that they find the best brands and stock their shelves with quality products.
 I came across Terrapin Farms sauces and have now tried several.
 Each has been wonderful.
 Today I am using their Roasted Garlic Horseradish to create this amazing Corned Beef Reuben dip.
-If you can’t find it at your Heinen’s, you can substitute 6 oz. of sour cream, one clove of garlic and two tablespoons of horseradish.
-The ready-made sauces and dips are great because they eliminate several items on the ingredients list and the combination of flavors have already been tested and tried for perfection.
+If you can’t find it at your Heinen’s, you can substitute 6 oz. of sour cream, one clove of garlic and two Tbsp. of horseradish.
+Ready-made sauces and dips are great because they eliminate several items on the ingredient list and the combination of flavors have already been tested for perfection.

-This Reuben Corned Beef Dip is so easy.
-You can throw it together in minutes.
-Everything in one bowl, bake and serve.
-Better yet, serve it in a loaf of bread.
+This Corned Beef Reuben Dip is so easy.
+You can throw it together and be ready to serve in minutes.
+To really amplify the presentation, serve it in a loaf of bread.

-- 2 cups Swiss cheese, shredded ( I use a combination of swiss and gruyère cheese.)
+- 2 cups Swiss cheese, shredded (or a combination of swiss and gruyère cheese)

 - One rye loaf, optional

-- Optional: Scoop cooked dip into a hallowed out rye loaf and top with a bit more shredded cheese.
+- If desired, scoop the cooked dip into a hallowed load of rye bread and top with a bit more shredded cheese.
 Heat under the broiler until cheese is melted.